hue881/hue881.github.io/mcs/2026/summer/syllabus/index.md

 *This schedule is a working plan and may shift week to week based on class pace.*

-## Differentiation & Individual Support

-- **Encouragement-first culture.** Praise effort and process publicly; give corrections privately.
-Students who are sensitive to criticism get gentle, private feedback only.
-- **Focus supports.** Short tasks, the built-in movement break, fidget-friendly seating, and on-screen checklists for students who need focus support (those who need to stand periodically are accommodated).
-- **Low-stakes sharing.** Default to pair-sharing; never cold-call.
-Presenting is always opt-in (only 21% enjoy it; 36% are "nervous but willing").
-- **Mixed group work.** Short bursts of pair programming inside independent build time (75% want a blend).
-Pair distracted students with focused partners; gifted students always get challenge cards.
-- **Advanced learners.** Always offer the challenge card and Tier C stretch goals so the 18% boredom risk is covered.
-Light intro to project tooling and GitHub for the most advanced students.
-- **Youngest learners.** Grade 1–2 students start with internet safety, responsible AI, and confidence basics; buddy pairing; Scratch longer before Python.
-- **Bilingual support.** 18% of families wrote in Chinese — provide key handouts and instructions in **English and Chinese**, and confirm the youngest/newest students understand directions.

 ## Materials & Logistics (for families)

 - **Computers:** All software used is **free and browser-based or built into Python** — Scratch (online or offline editor), Python (standard library only, no `pip install` needed), and Teachable Machine (in-browser).
 The school provides computers.